 After leaving the Museo del Duomo, we visited the Museo Diocesano e Gallerie del Tiepolo, which is located in the 18th century archbishop’s palace.
 Here you will find frescoes from Tiepolo, paintings, a blue room, a yellow room, a red room, a library full of ancient books, a cool staircase with a fresco from Tiepolo on the ceiling, and a collection of wooden statues from various nearby churches housed in the museum after an earthquake for safe keeping.
 A museum guard stuck close to us and provided many explanations, mostly to Larry, as Amy & I wandered around.
 Here are some photos from our visit…

 This museum also contains a glass case of ex votos.
-I have to thank Amy for explaining the ex voto as I never what the significance of these paintings were before.
+I have to thank Amy for explaining the ex voto as I never knew what the significance of these paintings were before.
 Here’s a link that describes ex votos.
 Below was my favorite one from the case in the museum.

 Next, we walked through the beautiful Piazza della Libertà where you will find the Loggia di San Giovanni with a very cool clock tower (similar to the one you will find in Piazza San Marco in Venice)…